aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-conversions/pdf/limit-the-number-of-pages-generated-excel-to-pdf-conversion/_index.md

 {{% alert color="primary" %}}

 If the spreadsheet contains formulas, it is best to call [**Workbook.calculateFormula()**](https://reference.aspose.com/cells/nodejs-cpp/workbook/#calculateFormula--) just before rendering it to PDF.
-Doing so ensures that formula-dependent values are recalculated, and the correct values are rendered in the output file.
+Doing so ensures that formula‑dependent values are recalculated, and the correct values are rendered in the output file.

 {{% /alert %}}
 {{< app/cells/assistant language="nodejs-cpp" >}}